-“In many sibling relationships the rate of conflict can be high, but the fun times in the backyard and the basement more than balance it out.
+“In many sibling relationships the rate of conflict can be high, but the fun times more than balance it out.
 This net-positive is what predicts a good relationship later in life.
-In contrast, siblings who simply ignored each other had less fighting, but their relationship stayed cold and distant long term.” - Po Bronson and Ashley Merryman
+In contrast, siblings who simply ignored each other had less fighting, but their relationship stayed distant long term.” - Po Bronson

-your children are having a hard time with each other, it’s natural that you focus on helping them learn to resolve differences peacefully.
-But it’s
+When your children are having a hard time with each other, it can make you want to tear your hair out.
+And it’s natural to focus on the problem, by trying

 How do siblings build up a reservoir of good feelings to draw on?
 Mostly, by having a good time together.
 Dr. John Gottman of the Seattle Love Lab has

-found that couples need five to seven positive interactions to counter-balance one negative interaction.
-This ratio has been repeated in multiple studies,
+found that couples need five positive interactions to counter-balance one negative interaction.
+This ratio has been repeated in multiple studies, from

-This might make you feel despairing—after all, if they fight six times a day, how can you help them create 36 positive interactions?
-Remember that
+This might make you feel despairing—after all, if your kids fight six times a day, how can you help them create 30 positive interactions every day?

-a smile counts as a positive; these don’t all have to be major interactions to have a beneficial effect.
-Why not simply adopt the goal of helping your
+Remember that a smile counts as a positive; these don’t all have to be major interactions to have a beneficial effect.
+Why not simply adopt the goal

 1. Notice and promote the activities that get your children playing together.
 Research on improving sibling relationships shows that children